 The ACM SIGPLAN International Conference on Certified Programs and Proofs (CPP) covers all areas that consider formal verification and certification as an essential paradigm for their work.
 CPP spans areas of computer science, mathematics, logic, and education and brings together 100+ researchers and practitioners to present the latest developments in formal verification.

 CPP welcomes corporate donations to help maintain and improve the overall experience at the conference.
 The money we get from corporate sponsors will generally be used to subsidize student attendance (e.g., registration waiving, which generally increases student participation), to pay for live streaming and recording CPP, facilitate online interaction, and introduce a new distinguished paper award.
-In case of a hybrid physical/virtual conference we will also cover the travel costs of invited speakers and pay for the conference dinner.
 This will also allow us explore new ideas such as covering the fees that would make CPP open access for everyone.

 - your name and logo prominently displayed on the CPP website

 - acknowledgment in the CPP PC chairs’ statement for the proceedings

-- big thank you in the CPP PC chair’s report talk
+- big thank you in the CPP chairs’ report talk

 - as above plus: